QuentinRa/blog.quentinra.dev/tools-and-frameworks/vcs/ci/github.md

 * **Jobs** 🗃️: a job is an ordered set of steps to achieve a goal.
 They can be run in parallel or sequentially.

 * **Workflow** 🚀: an automated process made of jobs.
-For instance, we could have workflow building and testing the project.
+For instance, we could have a workflow for building and testing the project.

 The workflow status is visible next to each commit: ![pipeline success](_images/pipeline_success_2.png) <small>(passed)</small>.
 </div></div>